Code-Institute-Submissions/ajgoward-Things-Near-Me/README.md

 ## Testing
-Before i started this project i did a miniuture project of my own to fully understand the google maps api and elements you can find the repository  [here](https://github.com/ajgoward/trying-google-maps-features)
+Before i started this project i did a miniuture project of my own to fully understand the google maps api and elements you can find the repository  [here](https://github.com/ajgoward/trying-google-maps-features) I also tested my application on all devices using a website called Responsinator you can see it [here](http://www.responsinator.com/?url=https%3A%2F%2Fajgoward.github.io%2FThings-Near-Me%2F)

 During the creation of this project I decided testing platfroms such as Jasmine was not necessary as the google maps API is a tryed and tested platfrom so i viewed the webpage in the browser and used google developer tools to make sure the project looks good, works on all devices and if any bugs apperead when i